openshift-labs/starter-guides/README.md

 | Supported Number of Users | Up to 100 per cluster |
 | Average Time to Complete | 90 minutes |

 This workshop is intended to give you a hands on introduction to using OpenShift from the perspective of a developer.
+You'll learn how to deploy an application through a pre-existing container, interact with app details, and configure it through the OpenShift container platform.

+Containers are a standardized way to package apps with all of their dependencies to simplify deployment and speed delivery.
+Unlike virtual machines, containers do not bundle to operating system.
+Only the application code, run time, libraries, and settings are packaged inside of containers.
+Thus, containers are more lightweight, portable, and efficient as compared to virtual machines.

+For developers looking to kickstart their projets, OpenShift enables efficient application development through streamlined workflows and validated integrations.

+## Objectives

 Topics which this workshop will cover include:
 * Using the OpenShift command line client and web console.